 - This degree provides a comprehensive overview of the tasks related to one of the fastest-growing career fields in the country.

-- Course content focuses on ethics, security, and the necessary collaboration skills needed in the technical health field.
+- Course content also focuses on ethics, security, communication and collaboration skills necessary in the rapidly evolving technical health information management field.

 - Students can complete the degree through full- or part-time study.

 - Those skilled in medical transcription or medical encoding can find positions that pay in excess of $30,000.